exasol/row-level-security-lua/doc/user_guide/tutorial.md

 # Row Level Security Tutorial

-Please follow a [Java-based RLS tutorial](https://github.com/exasol/row-level-security/blob/main/doc/user_guide/tutorial.md) till the `Protecting the Data with RLS` section and then come back here.
+Please follow the [Java-based RLS tutorial](https://github.com/exasol/row-level-security/blob/main/doc/user_guide/tutorial.md) till the `Protecting the Data with RLS` section and then return back here.

 ## Protecting the Data with RLS